tbidne/charon/README.md

 $ charon merge -d ~/.local/share/Trash
 ```

+# Installation

+The [releases](https://github.com/tbidne/charon/releases) page has binaries built for several platforms.
+If there are no binaries for your platform, it is possible to [build charon](#building) yourself.

 # Building

 If you have never built a haskell program before, [Cabal](#cabal) is probably the best choice.